 Please review the information below, and then contact the Undergraduate Director, Dr. Catherine Connon, at firstname.lastname@example.org.

 Students are responsible for arranging their own internships.
 Forensic science faculty are a good source for suggesting internship opportunities and crime laboratory contacts.
-Students are encouraged to reach out to their Faculty Mentors, review HireVCURams, and consult with VCU Career Services for information about internship opportunities.
+Students are encouraged to reach out to their Faculty Mentors, review Handshake, and consult with VCU Career Services for information about internship opportunities.
 Once an internship opportunity is determined, a contract must be turned in and approval must be obtained from the Undergraduate Director in order for a student to receive academic credit for their internship experience.

 To qualify for an internship, an undergraduate student must:

-- Be enrolled in VCU and in the forensic science undergraduate program for at least one semester prior to the internship semester and throughout the internship.
+- be enrolled in VCU and in the forensic science undergraduate program for at least one semester prior to the internship semester and throughout the internship

-- Have a cumulative GPA of at least 2.75.
+- have a cumulative GPA of at least 2.75

 Interns earn academic credit through completion of the following requirements: